-Innovation in the sports industry is constantly evolving, with activity driven by digital advancements, high-level of social media interactions, broad appeal for immersive sports experience, and fan engagement, as well as the growing importance of technologies such as virtual and augmented reality, blockchain, artificial intelligence, Internet of Things (IoT), robotics, cloud, data analytics, wearable tech, and many more.
-In the last three years alone, there have been over 48,000 patents filed and granted in the sports industry, according to GlobalData’s report on Internet of Things in Sports: Outdoor sporting navigation systems.
+Innovation in the sports industry is constantly evolving.
+Activity driven by digital advancements, high-level of social media interactions, broad appeal for immersive sports experience, and fan engagement, as well as the growing importance of technologies such as virtual and augmented reality, blockchain, artificial intelligence, Internet of Things (IoT), robotics, cloud, data analytics, wearable tech, and many more.
+In the last three years alone, there have been over 76,000 patents filed and granted in the sports industry, according to GlobalData’s report on Internet of Things in Sports: Outdoor sporting navigation systems.
+Buy the report here.

-According to GlobalData’s Technology Foresights, which plots the S-curve for the sports industry using innovation intensity models built on over 101,000 patents, there are 20+ innovation areas that will shape the future of the industry.
+According to GlobalData’s Technology Foresights, which uses over 49,000 patents to analyze innovation intensity for the sport industry, there are 10+ innovation areas that will shape the future of the industry.

-Outdoor sporting navigation systems is a key innovation area in Internet of Things
+Outdoor sporting navigation systems is a key innovation area in sports

 A satellite navigation device (satnav device) is a user equipment that uses one or more global navigation satellite systems (GNSS) to calculate the device’s geographical position and provide navigational advice.
 Depending on the software used, the satnav device may display the position on a map, as geographic coordinates, or may offer routing directions.
 Satellite navigation has played an increasingly important role in tracking professional sport performance.
 Positional data of players and athletes is extensively used in sports performance analysis for designing fitness programmes for specific game sports, positional roles, evaluations of physiological responses, analysis of tactical behaviour and in many other sport analytics domains.